Russia: Education

 Russia's pre-school education system is highly developed and optional, some four-fifths of children aged 3 to 6 attend day nurseries or kindergartens.
 Primary school is compulsory for eleven years, starting from age 6 to 7, and leads to a basic general education certificate.
 An additional two or three years of schooling are required for the secondary-level certificate, and some seven-eighths of Russians continue their education past this level.

 Admission to an institute of higher education is selective and highly competitive: first-degree courses usually take five years.
 The oldest and largest universities in Russia are Moscow State University and Saint Petersburg State University.
-There are ten highly prestigious federal universities across the country.
-Russia was the world's fifth-leading destination for international students in 2019, hosting roughly 300 thousand.
+There are ten federal universities across the country.

 Health

-Russia, by constitution, guarantees free, universal health care for all Russian citizens, through a compulsory state health insurance program.
+Russia constitutionally guarantees free, universal health care for all Russian citizens through a compulsory state health insurance programme.
 The Ministry of Health of the Russian Federation oversees the Russian public healthcare system, and the sector employs more than two million people.
 Federal regions also have their own departments of health that oversee local administration.
 A separate private health insurance plan is needed to access private healthcare in Russia.